webcodesk/react-app-framework/README.md

 Although, this approach let me built [Webcodesk](https://webcodesk.com) - a tool that makes JSON configurations on the fly and reduces the boilerplate code to zero.

-> Be patient and read through the article to understand how react-app-framework works and what are advantages of using Webcodesk.

 The best way to explain something is to provide an example.
 The example below is a simple proof of concept I have put together to show you how you can use the event flow description instead of writing Redux code.